-1.3.10 Domestic market
+3) Domestic market

 Palm oil industry is one of the important industries in Thailand.
-Most of the domestic entrepreneurs will mainly produce for domestic palm oil sales because of demand consumption and energy consumption is 80% - 90% of the total production which the domestic demand was lower than the amount of palm oil produced.
+Most of the domestic entrepreneurs will mainly produce for domestic palm oil sales due to lots of demand consumption and energy consumption but the domestic demand was lower than the amount of palm oil produced.

-For the domestic market in 2021, the target market of domestic palm oil is the food industry.
+For the domestic market, the target market of domestic palm oil is the food industry.
 As for the price of crude palm oil in Thailand in normal conditions, it is mainly based on the price in the Malaysia market including demand and supply in Thailand which the major factor affecting as following